ClemensGerstung/kore/README.md

 ![Logo](https://gitlab.hopul.net/Clemens/Password.Manager/raw/9940d7cfa22952c765d6555b2a1aa55df0b52eb9/app/src/main/res/mipmap-xxhdpi/icon.png)
-# Password.Manager
----
+# kore - the simple keystore

-## The perhaps best app on Android to store your passwords.
+###### The perhaps best app on Android to store your passwords.

-Developer of this nice app is @Clemens.
-So contact me if you want a new feature in this app.

----
+## Features
+- store passwords with username and where it's used for
+- password history
+- search and order available passwords*
+- backup and restore*
+- schedule backup to Google Drive*
+- change masterpassword
+- simple design

 ## Current security features
-- completly encrypted database with AES 256
+- completly encrypted database with AES 256 (password and pim)
+- no screenshots or screenrecording
 - locks after three failed login tries
-- no tracking by screenshotting or screenrecording

----

-`SafeSavedPassSafe` would be a funny name...
+###### * feature are available but may not be fully implemented or working properly